 Speed Networking for Communications (V. 2.0)

-David Anderson, Goodhue County, Working with a graphic designer; Tracy Gilsvik, Lake County, Finding common ground with your CLT; Austin Hauf, PartnerSHIP 4 Health, Amping up your e-newsletter; Chera Sevcik, Human Services of Faribault & Martin Counties, Leveraging your local health assessment data with infographics; Ellie Vanasse, Wright County, Engaging with your legislator
+David Anderson, Goodhue County, Working with a graphic designer (PDF); Tracy Gilsvik, Lake County, Finding common ground with your CLT (PDF); Austin Hauf, PartnerSHIP 4 Health, Amping up your e-newsletter (PDF); Chera Sevcik, Human Services of Faribault & Martin Counties, Leveraging your local health assessment data with infographics (PDF); Ellie Vanasse, Wright County, Engaging with your legislator (PDF)